clairek09/MIC/Modules/M02-design-implement-hybrid-networking/includes/2-design-implement-vpn-gateway.md

-What is the default high availability configuration for VPN gateways.
+What is the default high availability configuration for VPN gateways?

 (x) Active-standby {{Correct, Every Azure VPN gateway consists of two instances in an active-standby configuration.}}